- 0.1 Out of the top 10, yet still a decent choice

 That’s their premise for their VPN services.

-So, let’s see if they live up to their promise of protecting your browsing history.
-We are going to take a deep dive into the world of Windscribe VPN services and see how well it protects your online browsing data and personal information.
+So, in this Windscribe VPN review, let’s see if they live up to their promise of protecting your browsing history.
+We are going to take a deep dive into the world of Windscribe VPN service and see how well it protects your online browsing data and personal information.

 About Winscribe VPN

 Windscribe Limited is a VPN service based in Richmond, Ontario, Canada.
-They aim to allow users the world over to “circumvent censorship” through access to nearly 500 servers based in close to 60 countries.
+They aim to allow users the world over to “circumvent censorship” through access to close to 60 countries.

 Windscribe is accessible on a wide range of devices across most platforms.
 It is available as a download for iPhone, iPad, and Android devices.
-You can also access Windscribe as a desktop app on Mac, Windows PC, and Linux devices.
-There are browser extensions for Chrome, Firefox, and Opera.
+Windscribe could be used as a desktop standalone VPN for PC, Mac, and Linux devices.
+There are also browser extensions for Chrome, Firefox, and Opera.